Ryeqo 40mg/1mg/0.5mg film-coated tablets

 Oral P-glycoprotein (P-gp) inhibitors:

 Concomitant use of Ryeqo with oral P-gp inhibitors is not recommended.
-Relugolix is a substrate of P-gp (see section 5.2) and in an interaction study with erythromycin, a P-gp and moderate cytochrome P450 (CYP) 3A4 inhibitor, the area under the curve (AUC) and maximum concentration (Cmax) of relugolix were both increased by 6.2-fold.
+Relugolix is a substrate of P-gp (see section 5.2) and in an interaction study with erythromycin, a P-gp and moderate cytochrome P450 (CYP) 3A4 inhibitor, the area under the curve (AUC) and maximum concentration (Cmax) of relugolix were increased by 4.1-fold and 3.8-fold, respectively.
 Concomitant use of P-gp inhibitors may increase the exposure of relugolix, including certain anti-infective medicinal products (e.g. erythromycin, clarithromycin, gentamicin, tetracycline), anti-fungal medicinal products (ketoconazole, itraconazole), antihypertensive medicinal products (e.g. carvedilol, verapamil), antiarrhythmic medicinal products (e.g. amiodarone, dronedarone, propafenone, quinidine), antianginal medicinal products (e.g. ranolazine), cyclosporine, human immunodeficiency virus (HIV) or hepatitis C virus (HCV) protease inhibitors (e.g. ritonavir, telaprevir).
 If concomitant use with once or twice daily oral P-gp inhibitors is unavoidable (e.g. azithromycin), take Ryeqo first, and separate dosing with the P-gp inhibitor by at least 6 hours and monitor patients more frequently for adverse reactions.

 Strong cytochrome P450 3A4 (CYP3A4) and/or P-gp inducers:

 Co-administration of Ryeqo with strong CYP3A4 and/or P-gp inducers is not recommended.
-In a clinical interaction study with rifampicin, a strong CYP3A4 and P-gp inducer, the Cmax and AUC and of relugolix were reduced by 23% and 55%, respectively.
+In a clinical interaction study with rifampicin, a strong CYP3A4 and P-gp inducer, the Cmax and AUC of relugolix were reduced by 23% and 55%, respectively.
 Medicinal products that cause strong CYP3A4 and/or P-gp induction, such as anticonvulsants (e.g. carbamazepine, topiramate, phenytoin, phenobarbital, primidone, oxcarbazepine, felbamate), anti-infective medicinal products (e.g. rifampicin, rifabutin, griseofulvin); St. John's wort (Hypericum perforatum); bosentan and HIV or HCV protease inhibitors (e.g. ritonavir, boceprevir, telaprevir) and non-nucleoside reverse transcriptase inhibitors (e.g. efavirenz), may reduce the plasma concentrations of relugolix and may result in a decrease in therapeutic effects.

 CYP3A4 inhibitors